zhengthomastang/MOT_Kalman/README.md

 # MOT_Kalman

 This repository contains our C++ implementation of (intra-camera) online multiple object tracking based on Kalman filtering.
-It is useful for efficient tracklet generation in data association.
+By tuning some hyperparameters, it is capable of reducing false nagatives and false positives.
+This algorithm is useful for efficient tracklet generation in data association.

 ## Introduction

 This package is designed for generating 2D tracklets in each single camera.
 A 2D Kalman-filter-based tracking-by-detection method is adopted.
-The package also includes tools for manual region of interest (ROI) selection.
+We also provide the capability of reducing false negatives and false positives.
+Besides, the package includes tools for manual region of interest (ROI) selection.

 ## Coding Structure
 1. `./obj/` folder: Libraries of .cpp files